myastrallabs/web3/README.md

 ## **Used in production?**

-Web3 is under development and is not recommended for use in production environments
+Although Web3 is still in development, we will ensure that each release is stable.

 ## **Contributing**